Does Servicing At A Toyota Dealer Improve Resale Value? banner

 Posted in Car Servicing Tips

 When most people think about servicing their Toyota, they focus on keeping it running smoothly and safely.
-But there’s another major benefit to regular dealership servicing that’s often overlooked, boosting your vehicle’s future resale value.
-At Downtown Toyota, both our service and used car teams see first-hand how a well-maintained service history can make a big difference when it’s time to sell or trade in.
+But there’s another major benefit to regular Toyota dealership servicing that’s often overlooked, boosting your vehicle’s future resale value.
+At Brisbane's Downtown Toyota, both our service and used car teams see first-hand how a well-maintained service history can make a big difference when it’s time to sell or trade in.

 Why Service History Matters to Buyers

-According to Adam from our service department, the impact of full Toyota service history on resale value is “huge.”
+According to Adam Finney from our Toyota service department, the impact of full Toyota service history on resale value is “huge.”
 When a buyer is considering a used Toyota, one of the first things they check is whether it’s been consistently serviced by a Toyota dealer.
 This gives them confidence the vehicle has been maintained correctly, using the right parts and procedures.
 That peace of mind adds genuine value for the next owner.

 Getting It Right the First Time